tonaljs/tonal/docs/CONTRIBUTING.md

 ## Prerequisites

-You will need node and yarn installed in your computer to run the code.
+You will need node and yarn installed on your computer to run the code.
 And git to download it:

 - [node](https://nodejs.org/en/download/)
 - [yarn](https://yarnpkg.com/)